Read this article summarized with

 Most SOPs are written from memory.
 That’s the problem.

-Total time per 10-minute video: 2.5–3 hours (experienced) / 4–6 hours (first-timers)
+Total time per 10-minute video: 2.5 to 3 hours (experienced), 4 to 6 hours (first-timers).

 Step 1: Setup

-• Use VLC Media Player – it has the best timestamp controls
+• Use VLC Media Player.
+It has the best timestamp controls.

-• Open your document editor side-by-side with the video
+• Open your document editor side-by-side with the video.

-• Set playback speed to 0.75x for the first pass
+• Set playback speed to 0.75x for the first pass.

 • Rename the video file: [Process-Name]_[Date-Recorded]_[Operator-Name].mp4